miracuse/miracuse.github.io/docs/classes/soldier/index.md

 ### <span style="color: {{ site.soldier_color }}">Myrmidon</span>

 A recent addition to modern military forces, Myrmidons are commonly used as the backbone of assault teams.
 They emphasize offensive tactics and tools to cause the most destruction in the least amount of time.
-Commonly associated with the "Breaker Axe", a recent alchemical innovation hardy enough to break normal swords and breach walls.
+Commonly associated with the "Breaker Axe", a recent alchemical innovation sturdy enough to break normal swords and breach walls.